aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.md

 ### PyTorch

 - ``mp_barrier`` and ``get_mp_process_group`` are wrongly marked as deprecated methods.
-Please ignore the deprecation warning.
+Ignore the deprecation warning.

 - A crash was observed when ``optimizer.step()`` was called for certain optimizers such as AdaDelta, when the partition on which this method was called has no local parameters assigned to it after partitioning.
 This is due to a bug in PyTorch which [has since been fixed](https://github.com/pytorch/pytorch/pull/52944).
-Till that makes its way to the next release of PyTorch, please only call ``optimizer.step()`` on processes which have at least one local parameter.
+Till that makes its way to the next release of PyTorch, only call ``optimizer.step()`` on processes which have at least one local parameter.
 This can be checked like this ``len(list(model.local_parameters())) > 0``.

 - A performance regression still exists when training on SMP with PyTorch 1.7.1 compared to 1.6.
 The rootcause was found to be the slowdown in performance of `.grad` method calls in PyTorch 1.7.1 compared to 1.6.
-Please see the related discussion: https://github.com/pytorch/pytorch/issues/50636.
+See the related discussion: https://github.com/pytorch/pytorch/issues/50636.
 This issue does not exist with PyTorch 1.8.

 # Sagemaker Distributed Model Parallel 1.2.0 Release Notes